deckhouse/deckhouse/modules/140-user-authz/docs/FAQ.md

  rules: []
  ```

- Next, you need to create a new role (capability) and define permissions for the new resource, e. g., the read-only permission:
+ Next, you need to create a new role and define permissions for the new resource, e. g., the read-only permission:

  ```yaml
  apiVersion: rbac.authorization.k8s.io/v1